AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## January 2020 {#january-2020}

+The Deliverability section has been moved, reorganized, and enhanced with updated content.
+[Read more](../../delivery/using/about-deliverability.md)

+A new section describing the Adobe Campaign Classic data model basics and how to access the description of each table is now available.
+[Read more](../../configuration/using/about-data-model.md)

 The use cases related to query designing have been reorganized into separate sections.
 [Read more](../../workflow/using/querying-recipient-table.md)

-The 'Tips and tricks on managing offers and using the Interaction module in Adobe Campaign Classic' documentation has been updated and moved to core documentation.
+A new section about tips and tricks on managing offers and using the Interaction module in Adobe Campaign Classic is now available.
 [Read more](../../interaction/using/interaction-best-practices.md#tips-managing-offers)

 The Interaction documentation has been enriched with links to several videos that help understand better how to manage offers.
 [Read more](../../interaction/using/interaction-and-offer-management.md)